TeenQuotes/api-documentation/endpoints/comments/GET_comments_quote_id.md

 # Comments Resources

-    GET comments
+    GET comments/:quote_id

 ## Description
-Returns information about comments for a given page and a given pagesize.
+Returns information about comments posted on a quote for a given page and a given pagesize.

 ## Requires authentication
 * A valid access token must be provided in **access_token** parameter.